skypjack/uvw/README.md

 Attaching a listener to a resource is the recommended way to be notified about changes.<br/>
 Listeners must be callable objects of type `void(EventType &, ResourceType &)`, where:

-* `EventType` is the type of the event for which they have been designed
+* `EventType` is the type of the event for which they have been designed.
-* `ResourceType` is the type of the resource that has originated the event
+* `ResourceType` is the type of the resource that has originated the event.

 It means that the following function types are all valid: